Comrades carry remains to fire truck

 EDITOR'S NOTE: There are events and people worth remembering, at least for a while.
 The life and times of my longtime friend Dr. Granville Lance is still on the list, maybe as a reminder about giving something of ourselves to the communities in which we live, certainly in a time when volunteerism is rapidly dying.

-With 21st Century technology, we engage through electronic devices, alone.
+With 21st Century technology, we mostly engage through electronic devices, alone.

 Dr. Lance, of all people in my lifetime, engaged his community from firefighting to sports to politics and good deeds, in a way that will not likely be exceeded.